Khuzaimx/po_receiving_module/README.md

-# po_receiving_sellernest

-Purchase order receiving module for sellernest warehouses — a dedicated Android application for receiving purchase orders at a warehouse dock.
-See `po-receiving-android-app-requirements.pdf` for the full specification (backend tracking issue #1728, `99Technologies-ai/seller-nest`).
+Purchase order receiving module for sellernest warehouses an internal app for receiving purchase orders at a warehouse dock integrated with sellernest.

 ## Stack